gustavotrott/inkdrop-copy-excel-paste-markdown/README.md

 ## Usage

 Select *"Plugins" → "Paste Excel as Markdown"* from menu to run this plugin's command `paste-excel-as-markdown`.
-It converts copied Excel rows and columns into Markdown Table and paste it into the editor.
+It converts copied cells from Excel into Markdown table and paste it into the editor.
-For example, when you copy below HTML on your browser:
+For example, when you copy below cells:

 ![image](https://user-images.githubusercontent.com/5660191/86498023-69536200-bd5a-11ea-970b-61575385422d.png)